Skip to main content

 4

-Add Send email action
+Add send email action

 • To: Head of household email

-• Subject: “Welcome to [Your Firm]”
+• Subject: “Welcome to our firm”

 • Body: Use a welcome email template